 Lutheran Confessions (Symbolics) - Courses in the Confessions of the Lutheran Church aim to give the student a thorough understanding of their doctrinal content and to help him recognize that they do indeed present the truths of Scripture.
 The courses emphasize the historical background that led to the drawing up of the several confessional writings.
 The importance and purpose of confessions in general are treated, as well as the meaning of confessional subscription.
 The Ecumenical Creeds and the Smalcald Articles are included in the courses of Northwestern College and are prerequisites for our Seminary work.
 Luther's Catechisms receive attention in the catechetical courses.

-3rd quarter
+Symb. .
+141 Augsburg g Confession i and the Apology 🗒

+2nd & 3rd quarters 3 hours Schuetz е

+Commit 0//4 r / - -f O

 Symb.
-141 Auashi ura Confessio n and the Apology

-2nd & 3rd q 3 hours Schuetze

-Symb.
-341 Formul a of Concord

-2nd quarter 3 hours Lawrenz
+341 Formula of Concord 2nd quarter 3 hours

 SYSTEMATIC THEOLOGY